xueyouchao/xueyouchao.github.io-hexo/source/_posts/CompileTimeString.md

 ## c++11/c++14 solutions
 In c++11/c++14, constexpr provides us a new way to the perfect solution for compile time string hashing.
 However different c++ compilers support the new standard differently and we still need to make sure the code is fully tested on multiple compilers.

+So first let's choose some popular Hash functions to start.